wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is a setting?
 ------------------

-A setting in the context of Wazuh Cloud refers to each configuration option available for a cloud environment.
-These settings determine the limitations and capabilities of an environment.
+In the context of Wazuh Cloud, a setting  refers to each configuration option available for a cloud environment.
+These settings determine the limitations and functionalities of an environment.
 For example, the "Active Agents" setting specifies the maximum number of active agents allowed in your environment.
-It is important to note that the settings chosen for an environment directly impact its pricing, as they affect the resources allocated and functionalities available.
+Note that the settings chosen for an environment directly impact its pricing, as they affect the resources allocated and functionalities available.

 What is the indexed data?
 -------------------------